-4. Looking for relaxing activities to do in Hawaii, try your hotel pool
+5. Looking for relaxing activities to do in Hawaii, try your hotel pool

 The majority of hotels in the Waikiki area offer fabulous pools with lush botanical grounds.
 Some of the pools even offer views of the ocean and swim-up bars.
 So you could be wading in a pool, sipping on your favorite beverage, while enjoying ocean views… guess that’s why they call Hawaii paradise, haha!

-5. Spending a day at the parks
+6. Spending a day at the parks

 One of the most underrated Hawaiian attractions

 For those in your group that like to hike, try Diamond Head State Monument.
 Diamond Head (or “brow of the tuna” for its dorsal fin shape) is the most sought-after state park in the Waikiki area.